-Credit value: 12 Guided learning hours: 120

-Level: Level 1
+Guided learning hours: 120 Total gualification time (hours): 130 Level: Level 1

-Learning outcomes The learner will Assessment criteria The learner can Be able to obtain information from verbal communication 1.1 Follow the gist of verbal communication on straightforward topics 1.2 Obtain relevant detail from verbal communication on a straightforward topic 1.3 Follow verbal instructions correctly for a given purpose 2.
+Learning outcomes The learner will: Assessment criteria The learner can: 1.
+Be able to obtain information from verbal communication 1.1 Obtain relevant information and detail from verbal communication on a straightforward topic 2.
 Be able to speak English to communicate 2.1 Use clear pronunciation to convey intended meaning 2.2 Use appropriate language in context according to formality 3.
-Be able to convey information 3.1 Present information using an appropriate structure for a given purpose 3.2 Provide a verbal account of relevant information for a given audience 3.3 Convey relevant details during verbal communication on straightforward topics 4.
+Be able to convey information 3.1 Present information using an appropriate structure for a given purpose and audience 3.2 Convey relevant details during verbal communication on straightforward topics 4.
 Be able to engage in discussion with others 4.1 Contribute constructively to discussion on straightforward topics 4.2 Express views constructively during verbal communication on straightforward topics 4.3 Plan action with others for a given task 4.4 Obtain relevant information from others